 Students will listen to presentations by the Educational Leadership Project (ELP)(Ltd) is an independent professional learning provider established in 2000.
 The ELP will provide lectures to the students that address SLO #2, #2, #4, #5, #6, #7, # 8, # 9, #, 10, # 11, and # 12 as, they are the leading and expert organization on New Zealand on early childhood education, curriculum and assessment.
-The ELP is a professional learning organization for the early childhood sector in New Zealand, specifically providing workshops, lectures and coaching on the Te Whariki bicultural/bilingual curriculum, and early childhood assessment, Learning Stories.
-Wendy Lee, who is the Director of ELP, has been involved in the early childhood education (ECE) field for over 45 years as a teacher, tutor, lecturer, manager, professional development facilitator and researcher.
+The ELP is a professional learning organization for the early childhood sector in New Zealand, specifically providing workshops, lectures and coaching on the Te Whariki bicultural/bilingual curriculum, and early childhood education (ECE) field for over 45 years as a teacher, tutor, lecturer, manager, professional development facilitator and researcher.
 Wendy Lee will lead the ELP lectures for the students, along with key ELP facilitators.